 What really differentiates Shopify Plus is how predictable enterprise growth feels on the platform.
 Features like high checkout capacity, advanced automation, and global storefront management are already built in.
 Thus, you can expand into new markets or B2B channels without rebuilding your core infrastructure.

-If you want a detailed breakdown of feature and cost differences, you can read our full commercetools vs Shopify comparison guide.
+If you want a detailed breakdown of feature and cost differences, you can read our full comparison between commercetools and Shopify.

 2. BigCommerce: Open SaaS Balance